-It is said that every person who reads Montaigne looks into a mirror and sees himself (and by himself, I mean anyone of any gender).
+It is said that every person who reads Montaigne looks into a mirror and sees himself.
 “Every man has within him the entire human condition,” he said.
 One 16th century admirer said that anyone reading Montaigne’s Essays might feel as if he himself had written it.
 Over two centuries later Emerson would say that it seemed to him that he himself had written the book in some former life.
 Stefan Zweig, World War II exile: “Here is a ‘you’ in which my ‘I’ is reflected; here is where all distance is abolished.
 Four hundred years disappear like smoke.”
 Of Montaigne’s timeless appeal, William Hazlitt says in his preface to The Complete Essays of Montaigne, “this is true fame.
 A man of genius belongs to no period and no country.
 He speaks the language of nature, which is always everywhere the same.”

 Montaigne sought answers to the same questions that we all ask.
 They were not so different in the sixteenth century – what to make of our experiences, how to endure grief and misfortune, whether it’s more enjoyable to have sex standing up or lying down (he preferred the latter), how to reassure a friend who thinks a witch has cast a spell on him (how many of us have tried to help a friend through that!), and what was going through his cat’s mind when he played with her.